Durant, Harden lead Nets to 138-112 romp over Bulls

 - Oops!Something went wrong.Please try again later.

-Durant had 17 points in the third.
-The second-place Nets outscored East-leading Chicago by 20 in the quarter to silence a raucous crowd and came away with the win with all three superstars in the lineup for just the second time.
+Durant had 17 points in the third to help Brooklyn break open a game that was tied at 71-all early in the quarter.
+The second-place Nets silenced a raucous crowd and came away with the win with all three superstars in the lineup for just the second time.

+“We’re trying to make no statements to the league,” Durant said.
+“I mean, who cares what they think.
+We know what we bring to the table, and it’s all about us.
+But I’m sure people were watching the game tonight.”

 Kyrie Irving scored nine in his third game.
 The seven-time All-Star has refused to get the COVID-19 vaccine and is barred from suiting up in New York due to the city’s mandate.